Kilimanjaro

 Weight of pack

 You will hike with a light daypack.
 It will have only the things you need each day while on the trail: rain gear, warm layers, sun protection, water, snacks, and so forth.
-You should aim to keep the pack weight below 7kg/15lbs.
+Aim to keep your daypack weight below 7kg/15lbs.

 Porters will carry your heavier duffel bag each day from location to location.
 Your duffel is for your sleeping bags, extra clothes, toiletries and other things you should not be carrying in your daypack.
 (See Gear List.)

-For detailed daily trekking descriptions, see the Itinerary page.
+For detailed daily trekking descriptions, see the Itinerary.

 “Best guide I have had for trekking and adventure travel.”